xamarin/xamarin-macios/docs/website/binding_types_reference_guide.md

 While you bind existing Objective-C types that have been declared as adopting a protocol, you will want to inline the protocol directly.
-To do this, merely declare your protocol as an interface without any `[BaseType]` attribute and list the protocol in the list of base interfaces for your interface.
+To do this, merely declare your protocol as an interface without any [`[BaseType]`](#BaseTypeAttribute) attribute and list the protocol in the list of base interfaces for your interface.

 Example: